pingcap/docs-cn/upgrade-tidb-using-tiup.md

 >
 > + Performing a rolling upgrade to the cluster will upgrade all components one by one.
 During the upgrade of TiKV, all leaders in a TiKV instance are evicted before stopping the instance.
 The default timeout time is 5 minutes (300 seconds).
 The instance is directly stopped after this timeout time.
 >
-> + To perform the upgrade immediately without evicting the leader, specify `--force` in the command above.
-This method causes performance jitter but not data loss.
+> + You can use the `--force` parameter to upgrade the cluster immediately without evicting the leader.
+However, the errors that occur during the upgrade will be ignored, which means that you are not notified of any upgrade failure.
+Therefore, use the `--force` parameter with caution.
 >
 > + To keep a stable performance, make sure that all leaders in a TiKV instance are evicted before stopping the instance.
 You can set `--transfer-timeout` to a larger value, for example, `--transfer-timeout 3600` (unit: second).